prakmaurya/GDSC-Solution-Challenge-2024/README.md

 ### 4. Community Engagement :

 - Provides a platform for sharing views and experiences, particularly for new moms.
-- Encourages discussion and support within the SHE community.
+- Encourages discussion and support within the Eveflo community.

 ## Technologies Used:
 - HTML